TheArkive/ahk-pi/README.md

 * AHK v1/2 64/32-bit/ANSI
 * AHK_H v1/2 32/64-bit
 * The default match string type is regex.

-You will need to specify a `AutoHotkey.exe` variant for each entry you intend to use (like `AutoHotkeyU32.exe`, etc).
-Because regex is the default, spacing variations and optionally excluding the "v" for "v1" or "v2" is supported, and uppercase/lowercase does not matter.
-You can remove the entries you don't need.

 Examples of default match strings to use as your `first-line version comment` in your scripts are listed directly below.